fb

 Yes, approximately 75% of those with cerebral palsy are able to speak.
 Even with speech and hearing limitations, assistive technology now makes communication possible for many others.

-Experts are hopeful that stem cell therapy may someday hold the key to repairing damaged brain tissue that causes conditions like cerebral palsy.
+Experts are hopeful that stem cell therapy may someday hold the key to repairing damaged brain tissue.
 However, research is still ongoing and an approved method is not yet available.